Man holding knee due to pain whilst walking downstairs

 • Sex: Women may experience knee pain more frequently than men, in part due to anatomical differences.

-• Flat Feet: Individuals with flat feet or overpronation may be more at risk due to the alignment and impact on the knee.
+• Flat Feet: Individuals with flat feet or overpronation may be more at risk due to the Misalignment and impact on the knee during flexion and extension.

 Medical Conditions That Increase Risk